Urban-Analytics-Technology-Platform/od2net/docs/tutorial_examples.md

 ## Changing the cost function

-This example made a pretty bold assumption -- cyclists picked the shortest route.
+This example made a pretty bold assumption: cyclists choose the shortest route.
 That means they'll treat a quiet residential street, segregated cycle lane, and a motorway all the same.
 The LTS colors show this.
-This means the results are only useful if we can improve **any** road, no matter the cost or political pushback.
-This is quite unrealistic in most places, so what if we instead want to see how the network looks if people avoid stressful roads?
-That'll tell us what existing quiet streets form useful routes and reveal any gaps where using quiet options isn't possible.
+This results imply interventions on **any** road segment are equally plausible, regardless of political or economic costs.
+This is a useful starting point but unrealistic in most places.
+What if we instead want to see how the network looks if people avoid stressful roads?
+That should show what existing quiet streets form useful routes and reveal any gaps where using quiet options isn't possible.

-We'll edit [config.json](https://github.com/Urban-Analytics-Technology-Platform/od2net/blob/main/examples/edinburgh/config.json) to do this.
+Edit [config.json](https://github.com/Urban-Analytics-Technology-Platform/od2net/blob/main/examples/edinburgh/config.json) to do this.
 This file refers to the input files we created with the Python script and describes the origin/destination requests we want to route for.
 It also describes how cyclists will choose routes.
-Let's edit that!

 Open `config.json` in a text editor, and replace the `"cost": "Distance",` line with something like this: